ChanLiang/ChanLiang.github.io/_pages/about.md

 I have served as a teaching assistant for the following courses:

 - **Operations Research II (SEEM3440)** – Covers advanced optimization techniques, including non-linear, integer, and dynamic programming.
-- **Engineering Innovation and Entrepreneurship (SEEM3450)** – A hands-on course focused on identifying engineering opportunities and developing business plans.
+- **Engineering Innovation and Entrepreneurship (SEEM3450)** – Introduces engineering opportunity identification and business plan development through hands-on projects.
-- **Information Technology Management (SEEM5730A & SEEM5730B)** – A graduate-level course on IT strategy, governance, and the management of information systems in organizations.
+- **Information Technology Management (SEEM5730)** – Covers IT strategy, governance, and the management of information systems in organizations.

 ---